SovereignCloudStack/standards/Standards/scs-0115-v1-default-rules-for-security-groups.md

     OpenStack's default rules for Security Groups already provide a good baseline for port security, because they allow all egress traffic and for the default Security Group only ingress traffic from the same group.

     Allowing more rules would not benefit the security level, while reducing or limiting the existing rules would barely improve it.
-    Nevertheless a standard could hold up the current security level against possible future release with more open default rules.
+    Nevertheless, a standard could hold up the current security level against possible future release with more open default rules.
     Changing the default rules will not change the rules of any existing Security Groups.

 2. **With the already strict OpenStack default rules users are required in most use cases to create and manage their own Security Groups.**